ihargit/rsschool-2019Q1-cv/cv.md

 ## Education

-* BPML notation and JavaScript from Udemy
+* BPML notation and JavaScript courses from Udemy
-* English language curses from IT Academy, HTP
+* English language courses from IT Academy, HTP
-* Manual testing curses from EPAM
+* Manual testing courses from EPAM